darienmt/darienmt.github.io/_posts/2016-03-12-advent-of-code-day-12.markdown

 disqus_identifier: advent-of-code-day12
 ---
 # First puzzle
-In this puzzle, we received as input a string represeting a JSON document.
+In this puzzle, we received as input a string representing a JSON document.
 The solution is to sum all the numbers on the input.
 A way to implement this is match all the numbers with a regular expression and then sum them:

 {% gist 114f115a157e958d8311f08e29d71123 %}